 We offer renewable and carbon neutral ("green") products in certain markets.
 Green energy products are a growing market opportunity and typically provide increased unit margins as a result of improved customer satisfaction and less competition.
 Renewable electricity products allow customers to choose electricity sourced from wind, solar, hydroelectric and biofuel sources, through the purchase of renewable energy credits ("RECs").
 Carbon neutral natural gas products give customers the option to reduce or eliminate the carbon footprint associated with their energy usage through the purchase of carbon offset credits.
-These products typically provide for fixed or variable prices and generally follow the terms of our other products with the added benefit of carbon neutral natural gas in several of our gas markets.
+These products typically provide for fixed or variable prices and generally follow the terms of our other products with the added benefit of carbon reduction and reduced environmental impact.
+We currently offer renewable electricity in all of our electricity markets and carbon neutral natural gas in several of our gas markets.
 As of December 31, 2019, approximately 37% of our customers utilized green products.